lucywyman/recipes/mains/_posts/2015-11-20-yellow-curry.md

 4. Fry on all sides until lightly browned.
 Remove from heat.

 ##### #Curry:
-1. Prep and chop all vegetables.
+1. Prep and chop all vegetablespoons.
 2. Bring 2 cups of water to a boil in a large stock pot on the stove.
 3. Place potatoes in pot and allow to boil until not quite soft, about 5 minutes.
 4. Add in carrots and continue to boil another five minutes.